By Celia Barbour

 These are essentially an oat shortbread.
 You can add ½ cup of chocolate chips to the recipe — and the resulting bars are also great.
 But to me, chocolate overwhelms the quiet magic of the original flavors.

 ¾ cup brown sugar

 1 stick butter (if unsalted, add a pinch of salt)

 Preheat oven to 325 degrees.
 In a mixing bowl, cream together the first three ingredients until light.
 Add remaining ingredients, and mix until combined.

 Transfer batter to an ungreased 8 x 8-inch pan, and press gently.
 Bake 15 minutes, or until golden and slightly puffy all over.
 Set pan on a rack, and allow to cool before cutting.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.